t3chn0tr0n/termstrap/README.md

 ## USAGE

-(Will try to add a pip installable, later.
-As of now, this is it:)

-Copy the css.py file to your project repo.
+Install it using pip: `pip install termstrap`

-Import in your code: `import Bootstrap from css`.
+Import in your code: `import css` or ` from css import Bootstrap, printc`.

 Create an object: `text = Bootstrap()`